Raul Julia

-Raúl Rafael Carlos Juliá y Arcelay (March 9, 1940 – October 24, 1994) was a Puerto Rican actor.
-He was known for his intense and varied roles on stage and screen.
+Raúl Rafael Carlos Juliá y Arcelay (March 9, 1940 – October 24, 1994) was a Puerto Rican actor and humanitarian.
+He was best known for his intense and varied roles on stage and screen.
 He started his career in the Public Theater before transitioning to film.
 He received numerous accolades including a Drama Desk Award, a Primetime Emmy Award, a Golden Globe Award, a Screen Actors Guild Award and nominations for four Tony Awards.
 In 2017, The Daily Telegraph named him one of the best actors never to have received an Academy Award nomination.

 Born in San Juan, Julia took an interest in acting while in school and pursued the career upon completion of his studies.
 After performing locally for some time, he was convinced by actor and entertainment personality Orson Bean to move to New York City.
 Julia, who had been bilingual since childhood, soon gained interest in Broadway and off-Broadway plays.
 He performed in mobile projects, including the Puerto Rican Traveling Theater.
 Julia was eventually noticed by producer Joseph Papp, who offered him work in the New York Shakespeare Festival.

 In 1978, Julia starred alongside Meryl Streep in a revival of Shakespeare's Taming of the Shrew at the Delacorte Theater.
 He received four Tony Award for Best Actor in a Musical nominations for Two Gentlemen of Verona (1972), Where's Charley?
 (1975), The Threepenny Opera (1977), and Nine (1982).
 Julia starred in the original Broadway production of Harold Pinter's Betrayal (1979).
 He also starred in revivals of Design for Living (1984), Othello (1991), and his final Broadway role Man of La Mancha (1994).

 Julia gained prominence for his role as Gomez Addams in two film adaptations of The Addams Family.
 He received Golden Globe Award nominations for Tempest (1982), Kiss of the Spider Woman (1985), and Moon Over Parador (1988).
 He is also known for his film roles in The Panic in Needle Park (1971), One from the Heart (1982), The Morning After (1986), Romero (1989), Presumed Innocent (1990) and Street Fighter (1994).
 In 1994, Julia suffered several health afflictions, eventually dying after suffering a stroke.
 For his work in The Burning Season, he was posthumously awarded a Primetime Emmy Award for Outstanding Lead Actor and a Golden Globe Award for Best Actor – Miniseries, or Television Film.